 - Does it use a port other than

-- Does it have a dev-sounding subdomain? eg.
+- Does it have a dev-related subdomain? eg.

 - Does it use a dev-related TLD? eg.

-If everyone was special, then no one would be.
-But, we understand that sometimes your domains can’t be set up to coincide with our rules exactly because of client needs, backwards compatibility, SEO, or the humidity level in Denver.
-We totally get it.
+We understand that sometimes your domains can’t be set up to coincide with our rules exactly because of firewall or client needs, backwards compatibility, SEO, or the humidity level in Denver.
+We totally get it, and have a solution.

 You can comma delimit domains in your licenses page, like so: